Quick Summary

 Kargil sits astride the National Highway 1A, a vital artery connecting Srinagar, the summer capital of Jammu and Kashmir, to Leh in Ladakh.
 This highway serves as a critical supply line for the Indian military in the northern region.
 By occupying strategic heights overlooking the highway during the Kargil War (according to Pakistani accounts), Pakistan aimed to:

-In Who Won the Kargil War, The Kargil War showcased the immense strategic significance of Kargil’s location.
-Its role as a gateway and the challenges posed by the high-altitude terrain significantly impacted the course of the war.
+In Who Won the Kargil War, the Kargil War showcased the immense strategic significance of Kargil’s location.
+Its role as a gateway and the challenges posed by the high-altitude terrain significantly impacted the war’s course.

 Longstanding tensions between India and Pakistan regarding the Kashmir region played a crucial role in the Kargil War.
 In the winter of 1998-1999, Pakistani troops infiltrated Indian-held territory in the Kargil sector, occupying strategic high points overlooking a critical highway.
 This incursion, according to the Kargil War Pakistan view, aimed to cut off Indian supply lines to Ladakh and force negotiations on Kashmir.